bitcraze/bitcraze-website/src/tutorials/crazyflie-2.md

 sequence of events to get ready for flight.

 1. **Run self tests** - the Crazyflie 2.0 checks that the hardware is OK
-1. **Calibrate sensors** - the Crayflie 2.0 reads its sensors to get base values.
+1. **Calibrate sensors** - the Crazyflie 2.0 reads its sensors to get base values.
 It must be *absolutely still* to do this, so it's best to put it on a level surface for a second.
 1. **Ready to fly!**